 There are many benefits of this approach.
 The amount of Kanban transactions has been dramatically reduced for suppliers (single-bin approach versus multi-bin/signal approach).
 Rather than putting large buffers into the Kanban quantities required in a traditional approach to cover weekly variation, they now can manage ‘special’ and ‘high variation’ components with visible Kanban execution while in effect using MRP in the background to initiate Kanban releases.
 This has resulted in reducing the average inventory far beyond what they were able to accomplish with the former approach by some 30%.
 This may not seem important, but if you consider that a majority of components used do not have a stable demand pattern from week to week and they represent a majority of the material costs . . . well, I think you get the picture.
 De-Sta-Co is mastering what I teach as a “multi-mode” approach to managing their inventories – using traditional Kanbans to replenish parts with stable demand patterns and an MRP-ish approach to minimize waste.

-Recently the decision was made to find a way to provide better visibility to customers and sales people, to allow for placement of orders at a location in the company for products produced.
+Recently the decision was made to find a way to provide better visibility to customers and salespeople, to allow for placement of orders at a location in the company for products produced.
 Customers need to be able to select work automation products from multiple De-Sta-Co locations, sometimes internationally, without having to work with multiple points of sale.
-For example, in the past if there were three different products needed for a project the customer would need to place orders with three different order entry functions at the company – or someone at the company would have to perform this function in the background with a lot of wasted effort.
+For example, in the past, if there were three different products needed for a project the customer would need to place orders with three different order entry functions at the company – or someone at the company would have to perform this function in the background with a lot of wasted effort.

 By re-thinking how inventories are organized in the Oracle applications it is now possible to “see” products in any De-Sta-Co division from a single point of order entry.
-What this means is now, from a customer or a distributor perspective, they need only place a single order at any of De-Sta-co’s locations that accepts orders and be able to get a quick answer to availability and delivery dates.
-Within the company this visibility and automation will eliminate a ton of non-value-add work (sounds Lean, huh?) transferring information and worrying about the internal (and non-value adding) transactions.
+What this means is now, from a customer or a distributor perspective, they need only place a single order at any of De-Sta-co’s locations that accept orders and be able to get a quick answer to availability and delivery dates.
+Within the company, this visibility and automation will eliminate a ton of non-value-add work (sounds Lean, huh?) transferring information and worrying about the internal (and non-value adding) transactions.

 For those who are wondering if this story is an isolated case study, I would like to assure you many others are on the quest – and successful.
 One of my clients is a mid-sized ERP solutions provider that provides applications to support a Lean thinking approach.
 One of their clients, Stanley Aviation, has reported some outstanding Lean impacts with their ERP applications.
 Some of these include the following in a presentation made at their user’s group meeting last year: